azarowj/MechaCar_Statistical_Analysis/README.md

 - When looking at the results for the t-test for manufacturing Lot 3, we see that the p-value is 0.04168.
 This is less than the assumed signifance level of 0.05%.
 Therefore, we reject the null hypothesis and assume that there is a statistical difference between the sample mean and the population mean of 1500.

 ## Study Design: MechaCar vs Competition

+- For my statistical study, I will look at city fuel efficiency in the MechaCar vs competitor cars in the same class.
+- I would perform multiple 2 sample t-tests.
+I would perform this test with the sample data from the MechaCar vs the sample data from various competitor cars of the same class.
+- The null hypothesis for each t-test is that there is no statistical difference between the two observed sample means.
+The alternative hypothesis is that there is a statistical difference between the two observed sample means.
+- The data needed to run the 2 sample t-tests would be random samples of data of the same size from the MechaCar and all competitor cars I wish to compare.
+The data would specifically be numerical vectors of city fuel efficiency.